Nature and the Internet both came without privacy.

 Yet for some reason many of us see personal privacy as a grace of policy.
 It’s like, “The answer is policy.
 What is the question?”

-We got it with personal computing and with the Internet itself, which was designed to make everyone an Archimedes.
+We acquired agency with personal computing and the Internet.
+Both were designed to make everyone an Archimedes.
 We also got a measure of it with the phones and tablets we carry around in our pockets and purses.
 None are yet as private as they should be, but making them fully private is the job of tech.
 And that tech must be personal.

 I bring this up because we will be working on privacy tech over the next four days at the Computer History Museum, first at VRM Day, today, and then over next three days at IIW: the Internet Identity Workshop.
 We have both twice every year.